timurunv/cobar_project/README.md

 ```
 Replace `<level>` with the desired level number (0 to 4 for the 5 levels, -1 for just a flat terrain) and `<seed>` with the random seed for reproducibility.

 The `run_simulation.py` script contains code that will be used to evaluate the controller.

+Attention: Our pipeline imports statsmodels which is not originally present in the flygym environment.
+It will be installed in case it is not already present.

 To run the simulation, use:
 ```bash
 conda activate flygym
 python run_simulation.py <submission_folder> --level <level> --seed <seed> --progress --max-steps 10000
 ```

+To generate trajectories to build the models, please apppend ``` --gen_trajectories``` to the above mentioned bash command.

 Replace `<submission_folder>` with the path to your submission folder.
 An example submission folder is provided in the `submission` directory.
 It contains a controller that walks forward regardless of the observations it receives.
 You may use that as a starting point for your own controller.